コンピュータベースレーザー血流計 OMEGAFLO-Lab

 Fig.2 Scattered light from moving particles and static material

-Tc= N / (2・Fd)(2)
+Tc= N / (2・Fd)(2).

 Fig3.
 Block diagram of Computer-based laser blood flowmeter